-Participants direct FMTC to invest their contributions, the participating employer's matching contributions and associated earnings (losses) among twenty-two investment options.
-Investment options consist of 19 mutual funds, two stock funds and a managed fund of guaranteed investment contracts (the Stable Value Fund).
+Participants direct FMTC to invest their contributions, the participating employer's matching contributions and associated earnings (losses) among twenty-one investment options.
+Investment options consist of 19 mutual funds, one stock fund and a managed fund of guaranteed investment contracts (the USEC Stable Value Fund).
+In 2002, the Plan was amended to eliminate the Lockheed Martin Stock Fund as an investment option.